-An instructor who assigns a grade of “I” will submit a Report of Incomplete Grade Form located on the faculty menu in GoWMU indicating the remaining requirement for removal of the incomplete grade and indicating the time allowed, if less than one full year.
-An email will be automatically generated to the student, the Registrar’s Office as well as an email confirmation sent to the instructor.
+An instructor that assigns a grade of "I" will submit a Report of Incomplete Form located on the faculty menu in GoWMU indictating the remaining requirement for the removal of the incomplete grade and indictating the time allowed, if less than one full year.
+An email will automatically be generated to the student, the Registrar's Office as well as an email confirmation sent to the instructor.

 Faculty who determine, outside of the student course grade appeal process, that an error was made in the assignment of a grade must submit a grade change within one calendar year of the original grade assignment and must provide a rationale for the change.

 Complete instructions and detailed procedures.
 You will be required to use your Bronco NetID and password to view this PDF.